 With the roof up, boot space stands at 335-litres, which edges the 320-litres offered in the Audi A3 cabriolet.
 The folded roof reduces that figure by 55 litres (still five litres more than the A3) and if you accept that the rear seats aren’t really suitable for people, then storage space isn’t that bad at all.
 A ski hatch – allowing longer items to be loaded through the boot and into the cabin – is available as an optional extra.
 As with the regular 2 Series, the door pockets are large, while a central armrest allows smaller valuables to be stored out of sight.

 Anyone looking for some sort of driving enjoyment from a car in this segment should look no further than the 2 Series.
-Testers enjoy the experience, in particular praising the “nicely balanced” drive, while the “grippy chassis delivers delicious handling”.
-The electric power steering system is one of the best of its type – the rack is quick and accurate, though one tester suggests that mid corner bumps can sometimes make it feel unsettled if you’re really pushing on.
+It’s a nicely balanced drive, and the grippy chassis delivers delicious handling.
+The electric power steering system is one of the best of its type – the rack is quick and accurate, though mid corner bumps can sometimes make it feel unsettled if you’re really pushing on.